kglw-dot-net/phase1/band-bio.md

 The primary of three guitarists, with the occasional lead vocal and songwriting credit, and often composes and plays bass in studio recordings.
 Specialises in [electronic music production](https://kglw.net/associated-music/#bullant) and occasionally performs DJ sets.

 ### Ambrose "Amby" Kenny-Smith
 Occupies a ‘spotlight’ role and provides the group’s signature harmonica wail and live percussion/keys duties.
 Has the second most vocal and co-writing credits, and occasionally plays alto saxophone.
+Ambrose is also the principal member of [The Murlocs](https://kglw.net/associated-music/#the-murlocs).

 ### Cook Craig
 The third guitarist and occasional keys player, Cook also contributes the occasional song and lead vocal in his kooky [Zolo](https://www.last.fm/tag/zolo) style.
+Cook has the solo project [Pipe-Eye](https://kglw.net/associated-music/#pipe-eye), and plays bass in [The Murlocs](https://kglw.net/associated-music/#the-murlocs).

 ### Lucas Harwood (né Skinner)
 Lucas' primary musical role is playing bass live, and occasionally performs in studio recordings.

 ### Michael "Cavs" Cavanagh
 The drummer, composes and performs all primary percussion duties.
+Releases solo percussive music as [CAVS](https://kglw.net/associated-music/#cavs).

 ## Ancillary Members and Associates